brinton0739/microservicesarchitecture/README.md

 # Microservices Architecture

 This project demonstrates a simple microservices architecture using Golang and Docker.
-It includes User, Product, and Order services, with an API Gateway using Kong.
+It includes User, Product, and Order services, with an API Gateway using Traefik.

+each service app has its own postgres server and database and is reachable through the single localhost/(service name) ie / user,product,order/ as its routing prefix and then directed by the router

 ## Prerequisites